V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

     You can give the Clamps a little tap to make sure they are seated corectly once they have some tension on them.
 Recheck the tension in the bearings.

 !!!
 Note
-    If your leadscrew start to bind at the very bottom this is when you can move the brass nut screws around a bit to make sure this has smooth easy movements.
+    If your leadscrew starts to bind at the very bottom this is when you can move the brass nut screws around a bit to make sure this has smooth easy movements.

 ## **Lube the Leadscrew**
 ___